mikroskeem/BenjiAuth/README.md

 An authentication plugin for Waterfall

-Its sole purpose is to authenticate players and be configurable as much as possible (mikroskeem™ quality)
+Its sole purpose is to authenticate players and be configurable as much as possible

 ## Why another one?
 - [BungeeAuth](https://github.com/vik1395/BungeeAuth-Minecraft) is broken as shit and not as flexible as it should be